gopheracademy/gopheracademy-web/content/advent-2018/interfaces-and-reflect.md

 # Conclusion

-When using the reflect package, I've learned to think about it in terms of extracting portions and modifying portions of an interface and the values that the
+When using the reflect package you are quite literally accessing portions of the underlying interface.
+In this way, an interface almost behaves like a mirror which allows a program examine iteself.
+When using the `reflect` package, I've learned to think about it in terms.

 # About the Author